Aquatic Invasive Species

 The Discovery Center is committed to helping stop the spread of AIS through partnerships with local and state agencies.
 Use the links below to learn more about our partnerships and what you can do to help.
 We appreciate your commitment in keeping our lakes beautiful for future generations!

 What can you do to help?

-Get educated: Learn to identify common AIS in the area by attending an AIS training with our Water Program Coordinator.
+Learn to identify common AIS in the area by attending an AIS training with our Water Program team.
 You can also contact us to book a private training for your lake association, home owner's association, or other event.

 Click here to see if your lake of interest in Vilas County contains AIS.